12-year-old boy dies after he was gunned down in South Baltimore, police say

 Harrison asked the public for assistance in finding the shooter.

-"If they brazenly shot a 12-year-old tonight, they will shoot anyone at any time," Harrison said.
+"If they brazenly shot a 12-year-old tonight, they will shoot anybody at any time," Harrison said.
 "They will shoot you and your family members if they had to or if they wanted to.
 So please, call us.
-Help us."
+Help us.
+It's the only way we can solve some of these crimes."

 Dozens of juveniles have been shot in Baltimore within the first four months of 2023.